-A list of readings and resources is posted on Moodle.
+A list of readings and resources is posted on OnQ.
 You must complete the assigned readings before class each week and bring annotated bibliographies with you to class.
-On certain weeks, you will be assigned the role of facilitator and submit questions and prompts that demonstrate how you will ensure that your group makes applications, connections and extensions between and among the research discussed and their own teaching and learning experience.
+On certain weeks, you will be assigned the role of facilitator and submit questions and prompts that demonstrate how you will ensure that your group thinks critically about the theories and research and makes applications, connections and extensions between and among the research discussed and their own teaching and learning experience.